Garlic Naans

-This is one of my “go to” recipes now for making garlic naans both in my tandoor oven and also in a frying pan on the hob.
-I am currently working on a video which will demonstrate both methods but this recipe – unlike some of the photographs – is for cooking in a pan.
+This is one of my "go to" recipes now for making garlic naans both in my tandoor oven and also in a frying pan on the hob.
+You can use this instant naan recipe if you want to make things much easier on yourself or use this, my yeast dough recipe which I have included in the recipe card below.

 Easy Tandoori Garlic Naans